Coronavirus digest: GSK treatment effective against omicron | DW | 02.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 GlaxoSmithKline has said its COVID-19 therapy appeared to work against the new omicron variant.
-Greece has imposed a vaccine mandate for over-60s.
+India has confirmed its first reported cases of the omicron variant.
 Follow DW for the latest.

 Early studies show that the GSK COVID-19 treatment could work against severe symptoms even with the omicron variant